Pinafore/cl1-hw/lda/readme.md

 Running on Real Data (10 Points)
 ----------------
 In the Github repo, there’s a directory called wiki.
 Run you topic model on this set of 400 random wikipedia pages and examine the topics.
-Upload your results as topics.txt.
+Upload your results as topics.pdf.
 You’ll run to run it at least for 1000 iterations.

 Extra Credit (5 points)